toothpaste-theme/toothpaste/README.md

 #Toothpaste
-A custom theme for Sublime Text with flavorful colors that pop and are muted where necessary
+A custom theme for Sublime Text, Atom and Xcode with flavorful colors that pop and are muted where necessary
 ![image](Screen Shot 2016-01-30 at 4.34.21 PM.png)
 ![image](Screen Shot 2016-01-30 at 4.35.40 PM.png)

-#For Sublime Text
+##Sublime Text installation:
-##Installation:
 ###With Package Control
 1. Run Package Control in Sublime
 2. Search for 'toothpaste' and Install